dashbird/site/content/blog/looking-forward-to-2019.md

 ### Hardest lessons

 In October, we parted ways with Annika.
 It came as a mutual decision and we've stayed friends since then but it is not to say that it was easy for the company and the team.
-In the end, nothing spetacular about the decision to part ways, it was due to vision misalignment and separate ideas on how to go forward.
+In the end, nothing spectacular about the decision to part ways, it was due to vision misalignment and separate ideas on how to go forward.
 Three months later, I'm able to say we've recovered and at least as strong as when she left.
-It still serves as a mayor lesson for me personally and I think it has made me a better CEO for Dashbird.
+It still serves as a major lesson for me personally and I think it has made me a better CEO for Dashbird.

 ## Going forward